mozilla/taar/README.md

-TAAR breaks out all S3 data load configuration into enviroment variables.
+TAAR breaks out all S3 data load configuration into environment variables.
 This ensures that running under test has no chance of clobbering the production data in the event that a developer has AWS configuration keys installed locally in `~/.aws/`

-Production enviroment variables required for TAAR
+Production environment variables required for TAAR

 Collaborative Recommender ::